Terms of Service

 16. Conflicts of Interest

-DCS may provide services to other clients with interests adverse to CLIENT’s, provided those services are unrelated to CLIENT’s project.
-DCS will not disclose CLIENT’s confidential information unless legally required.
+DCS may provide services to other clients with unrelated interests.
+CLIENT’s confidential information will not be disclosed except as legally required.

 17. Termination and Suspension